Skip to contents

 )

-For arguments which expect variable names or expressions of variable names, symbols or expressions must be specified rather than strings.
+Within the admiral package, any arguments which expect variable names or expressions of variable names, symbols or expressions must be specified rather than strings.

 • For arguments which expect a single variable name, the name can be specified without quotes and quotation, e.g. new_var = TEMPBL